boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 # Building your first serverless backend in 10 minutes

-Building your serverless application backend have never been this easy.
 In this section, we will go through all the necessary steps to have your backend up and running in a few minutes.

 If you follow the steps below, you will be able to create the application backend for a blog.